AidanFray/ROP_Emporium/0x03_write4/32-bit/README.md

   0x0804a028 00000000 00000000                   ........
 ```

 Nothing currently resides in `.data`.
-This, therefore, makes it the perfect candiate for out date injection.
+This, therefore, makes it the perfect candidate for out date injection.

 The next step is to look for some gadgets to move data into this memory address.
 We are looking for a `mov [<REG>], [REG]` gadget that will allow us
 to move data into an address of our choice.